xplosionmind/tommi.space/content/jam/public/Relations.md

 ---
 Relations, especially if human, are hard but wonderful; they are what makes life great and worth living.
 I am collecting here thoughts and insights about this.

-- [emotional.codes](https://emotional.codes 'a collection of tools that I’ve found useful for processing emotions and having interpersonal interactions.') is some sort of a [[Self debugging]], but taking place by talking with other people outside of yourself
+- [emotional.codes](https://emotional.codes 'a collection of tools that I’ve found useful for processing emotions and having interpersonal interactions.') is some sort of a [Self debugging](Self%20debugging.md), but taking place by talking with other people outside of yourself

 ### Meta